 Healing with Ayahuasca

-However, it is common to see a proliferation of colors, lights, geometric patterns, animals, etc. These are actually somewhat peripheral to the Work: the more profound healing work is taking place on deeper levels, and insights and understandings about the world and universe around you will typically arise from within, not outside of yourself.
-That said, it is impossible to outline exactly what will happen to you on your own personal inner journeys.
-Everyone is different and will go through their own deeply personal experiences.
-No ceremony is ever the same as another, and even the most experienced ayahuasca drinker cannot predict what direction their visions will take, although there often seems to be a sense of a “course” (in the educational sense!) being followed, when one looks back over a series of ceremonies.
+When visions do occur, it is common to see a proliferation of colors, lights, geometric patterns and animals.
+These are actually somewhat peripheral to the work: the more profound healing is taking place on deeper levels, and insights and understandings about the world and universe around you will typically arise from within, not outside of yourself.
+That said, it is impossible to outline exactly what will happen on your own personal inner journeys.
+Everyone is different and no ceremony is ever the same as another.
+Even the most experienced ayahuasca drinker cannot predict what direction their visions will take, although there often seems to be a sense of a “course” (in the educational sense) or trajectory being followed, when one looks back over a series of ceremonies.

-Eventually, incredibly vivid visions may come to you – often revealing profound knowledge to you about your place in the universe, the plant and animal kingdoms, and perhaps even revealing life in other dimensions and galaxies.
-After considerable work, the spirits of the plants (the ibo in Shipibo) or sometimes ancient shamans in their spirit-form (Meraya) may reveal themselves to you.
-Depending on your attention, concentration, and level of commitment, may want to work with you to help others.
-Please note this level will not normally be achieved on a workshop!
-These levels of learning in the world of ayahuasca are the province of arduous and highly intensive apprenticeships with master healers of the Amazon.
+Eventually, incredibly vivid visions may come to you – often revealing profound knowledge about your place in the universe, the plant and animal kingdoms, and perhaps even revealing life in other dimensions and galaxies.
+After considerable work, the spirits of the plants (the ibo in Shipibo) or sometimes ancient shamans (Meraya) in their spirit-form may reveal themselves to you.